TheSentinel454/vgd_2014/Project/Team_Y-Not_alpha_readme.txt

 #### Instructions

+**Controls:**

 The Xbox controller controls are detailed in the help screen of our game, but if you are using a keyboard and mouse, use the following controls:

-To move the ninja around, use the WASD keys.
-Move the camera using the mouse.
-Hold SHIFT to sprint, and press SPACE to jump.
-Press "1" to change to Air form, press "2" to change to Fire form, and press "3" to change to "Water" form.
-Pressing "1", "2", or "3" again while in an elemental form changes you back to the base form.
+- Move with WASD keys
+- '1' Changes to the Air Ninja (or back to Base Ninja if already in Air Ninja form)
+- '2' Changes to the Fire Ninja (or back to Base Ninja if already in Fire Ninja form)
+- '3' Changes to the Water Ninja (or back to Base Ninja if already in Water Ninja form)
+- Left Click to Attack
+- Moving the Mouse moves the camera
+- Hold SHIFT while moving to run
+- Press SPACE to jump

 To charge your elements, you need to be standing in the particular element that you want to charge while in that elemental form or in the base state.
 For example, to charge fire, you should be standing in fire while in the fire elemental form or while you're in the base form.
 To attack, click the left mouse button.

 The objective of the game is to solve the puzzles in all 3 rooms which are all themed based on the 3 elements that the ninja can change into.
 In each room